TAKUMIGON logo

 Chef Kwon Oh-jun began his Edomae journey in Tokyo in 1994.
 He trained at the 110-year-old Sushihatsu, graduated from Tokyo Culinary School, and later studied the art of long-aged sushi at the Michelin two-star Sushishō Saitō.
 His life’s work has been to restore pre-modern Edomae techniques and reinterpret them through Korea’s seasons and coasts.

 In 2021, the Embassy of Japan in Korea appointed him as the first Korean ‘Japanese Cuisine Goodwill Ambassador’ — a formal recognition of his role in understanding and sharing Japanese cuisine on Korean soil.
-He also serves as a leading member of the Japanese Cuisine Research Society, Korea chapter.
+He now serves as an advisor to the Japanese Cuisine Research Society.

 Career